Ivy-Apps/ivy-wallet/docs/Architecture.md

 ## Modularization: by screen/feature

 Split our app into many modules, we do.
-Reduce tangled paths (spaghetti code) and faster app builds, it aims.
-Furthermore, permits many hands to craft different features, free from merging conflicts.

-Each screen, simple it stands.
-With more code it grows, supporting intricate tales.
-Yet, disturb the rest, it does not.
-In harmony, the entire codebase remains.
+Tangled webs ([spaghetti code](https://en.wikipedia.org/wiki/Spaghetti_code), [coupling](https://en.wikipedia.org/wiki/Coupling_(computer_programming))) we avoid, swift builds we seek.
+Furthermore, permits many hands to craft yet, in peace they work, not clashing ([merge conflicts](https://docs.github.com/en/pull-requests/collaborating-with-pull-requests/addressing-merge-conflicts/about-merge-conflicts)).

+Each screen, like its own planet it is.
+Expanding it might, with tales of code and tales.
+But in its own orbit, it stays.
+The galaxy of code, peaceful and unshaken it remains.

 ![modularization-strategy](../assets/modularization.svg)

 **Simple, our modularization path is:**

 - Shared `:ivy-*` modules, a few we possess.
-- With these modules, shared wisdom in your screens you access.
+- With these modules, shared wisdom in your screens you harness.
-- Distinct, each screen/feature stands, like `:screen-home`, `:feature-something` they are.

-> Know this, young coder: Exceptions, a few modules have (widgets such as `:widget-balance`, for instance).
-Yet, the truth in the above strategy, mostly it remains.
+- Each screen/feature, its own realm it claims, like `:screen-home` or `:feature-something`.

 ### Creating a new module